23. oktober 2025 kl. 17:00 - 20:00

 How does Norway follow up from here?

-Volker Oye, Head of Research/Head of Department Applied Seismology, NORSAR
+Volker Oye, Head of Research and Head of Department Applied Seismology, NORSAR

 7:00 p.m.